 Are surviving spouses liable for unpaid debts?

 Some people worry about whether they may be considered liable for their spouse’s debt, especially if they lived in a community property state at the time of the death.
-The community property states are Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, Wisconsin and Alaska – an opt-in community property state.
+The community property states are Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin.
+Alaska is an opt-in community property state, meaning that spouses can divide their property according to community property rules if they choose to do so.
+They aren’t required to do this, though.

 If surviving spouses are liable for “community debt,” the reasoning goes, they are required to report income from the cancellation of debt as well.
 The IRS instructions for canceled debt in Publication 4681, however, do not say anything about community property rules.
 The IRS describes situations in which both spouses receive a Form 1099-C for the same debt and how they should allocate the canceled debt income.
 But they do not tell taxpayers to claim canceled debt income that is reported in their spouse’s name.

-If the Form 1099-C had erroneously had been in your name, as sometimes happens, you would need to contact Citibank and tell the bank to reissue the form in the correct name.
+If the Form 1099-C had erroneously had been in your name, which happens sometimes, you would need to ask the bank to reissue the form in the correct name.
 Never ignore an informational form, such as a Form 1099-MISC, 1099-R or 1099-C. The IRS gets a copy of each of these forms, and if the IRS doesn’t see the income reported on your return, its computers will flag your return and you’ll get a notice in the mail.

 It’s incredible how much paperwork is involved after someone dies – even when there were few assets and no estate.
 Here it is, seven years after the event, and you’re still getting mail for him!
 Fortunately, you can file this form and not give it another thought.
 Take care, and best of everything to you as you build your financial future on your own.